sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

 you could use a prime generator which is n times longer and then combine groups of n digits into a single value.

 Multiplying out the generator length of a base p generator by n gives us an equivalent state space as a base $p^n$ generator.
-Stepping though this state space and mapping it to the desired base must then be done in such a way as to emulate the shift register in the desired base.
+Stepping though this state space and mapping it to the desired base must then be done in such a way as to emulate the shift register shifting normally in the desired base.

-One solution to this is to cut the shift register into n runs of consecutive values, and to combine each of the resulting vectors using vectorwise multiplication and addition to make a vector of combined values.
+One way to this is to cut the shift register into n runs of consecutive values, and to combine each of the resulting vectors using vectorwise multiplication and addition to make a vector of combined values.
 Or just combine every (length/n)th value for the next output.

 ```python
 def lfsr9(punctured=False):